yankunsong/yankunsong/README.md

 ### Hi there 👋

-- 🔭 I’m currently a graduate student majoring in Computer Science
+- 🔭 I’m a graduate student majoring in Computer Science
-- 🌱 I’m currently learning front-end development
+- 🌱 I’m learning front-end development
 - :computer: I'm also an active Overwatch player